 - Do you need your mothers grown on another nursery premises?
 This is a very new and unique thing many farms are into these days.
 Make sure you know your nursery before you sign up for this.

 Once you speak with your nursery – you’ll better understand if they know what they are talking about and have a legitimate operation.
 Fortunately the industry is requiring more companies to comply with select growing standards and operating procedures, this is helping the farms also know their money will be in good hands.

-Want to place a wholesale clone order?
-We might know a few reputable nurseries in your area – contact us today.
+Want to place a wholesale order?
+Contact us today.